apollographql/apollo/docs/source/platform/client-awareness.md

 ### Client

-The client or consumer of the GraphQL api is responsible for including the information in a way that the server understands.In this case, we add the client name and version to the `extensions` field.
+The client or consumer of the GraphQL api is responsible for including the information in a way that the server understands.
+In this case, we add the client name and version to the `extensions` field.
 We do this by defining a custom `ApolloLink`: